DetachHead/basedpyright/docs/installation.md

 You need to install the LSP client addapter plugin, [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig), for setting up the LSP for the editor.
-These configurations are for launching the LSP server, aswell as for being able to give launching parameters at the same time.
+These configurations are for launching the LSP server, as well as for being able to give launching parameters at the same time.

 To install the **necessary sever command**, for the LSP server itself, use the [pypi package installation method](#command-line--language-server) (as